 What else can a Quantity Surveyor help me depreciate?

-Assets such as microwaves, air-conditioners and the like are also depreciable by a Quantity Surveyor (Division 40).
+The other major benefit of a Quantity Surveyor is for older or second-hand assets.
 What’s tricky is determining the underlying value of an old asset that most likely wouldn’t have a receipt.
 Or in other cases, a building contract that doesn’t determine the cost of the new asset.
-That’s where a Quantity Surveyor is will be qualified to estimate the value of the asset based on professional judgement.
+That’s where a Quantity Surveyor will be qualified to estimate the value of the asset based on professional judgement.

 Why Duo Tax?

-It is this expert and detailed knowledge of building costs that allows Duo Tax Quantity Surveyors to work in conjunction with your accountant to achieve the best possible outcome and not only look at how much you can claim, but how soon you can claim it.
+It is this expert and detailed knowledge of building costs that allows Duo Tax Quantity Surveyors to work in conjunction with your accountant to achieve the best possible outcome to not only look at how much you can claim, but how soon you can claim it.
 After all, cash-flow is vital in the earliest stages in any rental property.